The 52 Week Money Challenge

 How much can you save by doing the 52-week money challenge?

-You save $1,378 by doing the 52-week money challenge.
+You save £1,378 by doing the 52-week money challenge.
 This does not include interest or investment gains.
-If you flip the order of the challenge and start by setting aside $52 in week one, you will be saving $1 in the final week.
-In any case, the target to reach is $1,378.We built a better way to save and spend — no account minimum, no hidden fees and friendly humans to talk to.
-Get started with Wealthsimple Cash and earn 1.9% annual interest.
+If you flip the order of the challenge and start by setting aside £52 in week one, you will be saving £1 in the final week.
+In any case, the target to reach is £1,378.

+At Wealthsimple, we built a better way to save with higher rates than big banks.
+Sign up for Wealthsimple Smart Savings today.

 The 52-week double money challenge